bart172/iOS11SketchTemplate/README.md

 # iOS11SketchTemplate
 A comprehensive set of iOS 11 icons.

-I am not (duh) the owner of these icons, yet I made them all from scratch, starting from screenshots of various homescreens.
+I am not the owner of these icons (duh), yet I made them all from scratch, starting from screenshots of various homescreens.

 All icons are in @2x format (120x120px), I know some of you may want to work with them in @1x, but I've had some problems fixing the Home icon after a resize.
 All the other icons look just fine when resized to @1x.